DrPayne25/Reading-Notes/HTML.md

 - Selective: Primary navigation should only reflect the sections or content of a site
 - Context: Let a user know where they are in the website using color and visual markers
 - Interactive: Links should be big enough to click on and it should change when the user hovers over each item or clicks on it
-- Consisten: Keep things the same your primary navigation should be the same everywhere not different on one page
+- Consistent: Keep things the same your primary navigation should be the same everywhere not different on one page

 # **Takeaways**
 - Understand your who the target demo is, why are they coming, what are they looking for and when are they coming back